All Posts, General Encouragement, The Beauty of Scripture, Theological Things

 My steadfast, sure love for David.”

 He calls us to listen to Him and to come to Him and to hear Him not so He can punish us and pummel us with an iron fist, not so He can point out just how terrible we are, but so we may LIVE.
 So we may flourish.
 So we may be satisfied, content, at peace, joyful, fulfilled.
 All that He does is for our good.
 Truly.
-The God of the universe wants us to really, truly LIVE, and He has done all the work to make that possible for us, because He knew we couldn’t do it on our own.
+The God of the universe wants us to really, truly LIVE, and He has done all the work to make that possible for us, because He knew we couldn’t do it on our own, and because of His great mercy and love for us (Ephesians 2:4-5).

 He wants to make an everlasting covenant with us.
 And I love that He mentions David, here — this is King David — because we have it on record that David was far from perfect, just like we are.
 All kinds of mess in his choices, just like in ours.
 And yet God is faithful to those who have turned to Him — He upholds the covenant, even though we can’t — and He fulfilled all His promises to David, and His love for David was shown to be sure and steadfast, even when David was anything but sure and steadfast.